andyrids/andyrids/README.md

 # Introduction

-Working in an Operational Data Mining role within a CapDev team, I mostly create custom analytics and automation products in Python and my personal projects often reflect professional development in this area.
-I also have an interest in front-end development and embedded projects with Raspberry Pi.
+Working in an Operational Data Mining role within a CapDev team, I mostly create custom analytics and automation products in Python.
+Although my personal projects often reflect professional development in this area, I also have an interest in front-end development and embedded projects with Raspberry Pi.

 ## Dev Environment